-Join us for another week of advanced trigger point techniques and treatment methodologies.
+One Day Course.
+Join us for another weekend of advanced trigger point techniques and treatment methodologies.
 This time with a focus on the lower body.

 - Detailed review of low back and hip anatomy